LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/automatic-conversation-distribution.md

 For routing of live chat conversations, the ACD algorithm uses an Agent Load Ratio which is calculated as follows:

-The number of the agent's current chats / The maximum number of chats that an agent is allowed to handle concurrently
+The number of the agent's current chats / The maximum number of chats that an agent is allowed to handle concurrently.
 The ACD will route the next incoming chat to the agent with the lowest Agent Load Ratio.

 As an example, let’s compare two agents: